Electricity Rates by State 2026 — All 50 States Ranked

 - Salario: US Salary by City — compare income vs utility cost when relocating

-Source: US Energy Information Administration (EIA), Form EIA-826 Monthly Electric Utility Sales & Revenue.
-Period: 2026-02.
-Data retrieved 2026-04-25.
+Source: US Energy Information Administration (EIA), Electric Power Monthly Table 5.6.A, based on EIA-861M monthly sales and revenue data.
+Period: 2026-03.
+Data retrieved 2026-05-21.
 Rates are weighted state-level averages across investor-owned utilities, municipal utilities, and rural cooperatives serving residential customers.
 This page auto-updates from the EIA dataset; check back for revisions.